Montana-Media-Arts/creative-coding-1/modules/instructor/_posts/2017-01-01-instructor.md

 #### Lab Hours

 The Media Arts computer lab (McGill, 127) will also have open lab hours every weekday afternoon until 5pm.
 During these lab hours, a graduate student is available to assist you with help or questions about this and other Media Arts courses.
 Please feel free to leverage this resource!
+The lab hours for this semester as as follows;

+<div class="embed-responsive" style="padding-bottom:80%"><iframe class="embed-responsive-item" src="https://calendar.google.com/calendar/embed?mode=WEEK&amp;src=1s1tnc56cnjncqhreim65b7pi0%40group.calendar.google.com&ctz=America/Denver" frameborder="0" scrolling="no" allowfullscreen></iframe></div>